CONSTITUTION

 Section 3 — Annual Election Procedures

-A third-year Member shall be selected to serve as Election Chair for the Annual Election.
+The outgoing President shall serve as the Election Chair for the Annual Election.
 At no time shall the Election Chair support or oppose any candidate.
 The Annual Election will then be administered under the following procedure:

 - Before the election, the Election Chair shall accept nominations from the Members, including self-nominations, for candidacy.